 The peak is one of many in the Canadian Rockies, famous for reaching an altitude of 11,000 feet.
 Many climbers in the Rockies have the lifetime goal of summiting all 54 (58) of the peaks, and they are considered classic mountaineering objectives.
 At 11,453 feet in elevation with a massive glacier and convenient location, Athabasca proves to be a tremendous first “11,000er.”

-If you’re already visiting Athabasca Glacier, consider adding the Glacier Skywalk, located just a couple of kilometers away to your itinerary.
+If you’re already visiting Athabasca Glacier, you can consider adding the Columbia Icefield Skywalk to your day, as it’s located just a few kilometers away.
 Although this skywalk is technically in Jasper, it’s just a few kilometers past the Banff/Jasper border.

-If you have time I highly suggest hiking to Bow Glacier Falls behind the lake.
+If you have time, I highly suggest hiking to Bow Glacier Falls behind Bow Lake.
 Then you get up close to the falls that fall from the Wapta Icefield and feed Bow Lake.

 Take a Dip in Johnson Lake